OutSystems/docs-odc/src/eap/manage-users.md

 <div lass="info" markdown="1">

-This document uses the terms "IT user" and "end user" to clearly identify the differences.
+This document uses the terms "Technical user" and "End user" to clearly identify the differences.
+A Technical user can be developers or administrators who use utSystems tools.

 </div>

-## IT user (admin)
+## Technical user

-Once an IT user (admin) logs into the portal, they can:
+Once a Technical user logs into the portal, they can:

 * Access all the IT users
 * Invite other users by sending them an email